-Painter values all stakeholders and includes them in all facets of the educational process.
-To encourage parent participation, Painter maintains a system of two-way communication and employs a variety of ways to increase stakeholder communication.
-Not only is the School Accountability Report Card available on the district's website, but also pertinent school information, including school data and school programs.
-These are also available to parents in the Principal's Newsletter.
-Because parent and community participation is essential to student achievement, Painter School provides a number of parent and community involvement opportunities.
-Parents are encouraged to volunteer at least 30 hours per family.
+James McEntee values and includes stakeholders in all facets of the educational process.
+To encourage parent participation, McEntee maintains a system of two-way communication and employs a variety of ways to increase stakeholder communication.
+Not only is the School Accountability Report Card (SARC) available on the district's website, but pertinent school information, including results of the school evaluation process, school data, and school programs are also available to parents in the Principal's Newsletter, which is written in English and Spanish.
+Because parent and community participation is essential to student achievement, McEntee Academy provides a number of parent and community involvement opportunities including monthly "Coffee with the Principal and Dean".
+In addition, parents and guardians are asked to sign a pledge to get involved and volunteer for educational excellence.